theCocoonStudio/react-three-resize-helper/README.md

 The same as `positions` but instead of positional changes, it specifies camera `fov` at each breakpoint.

-Since the fov is one Number, the members of this area can either be a Number or a function returning a Number.
+Since the fov is one Number, the members of this array can either be a Number or a function returning a Number.

 Example usage: